Richardaeld/google_translate_game/README.md

     + Invaluable source of information about JavaScript, HTML, and CSS.
 + [W3Schools](https://www.w3schools.com/)
     + A wonderful resource for element, attribute, and event selection for JavaScript.
-    + Extremely helpful for explaing base HTML, CSS, and JavaScript principles.
+    + Extremely helpful for explaining base HTML, CSS, and JavaScript principles.
 + [World Wide Web Consortium (W3C)](https://www.w3.org/)
     + Used for understanding ARIA content and industry standard use.
     + Multiple standardizations were used from here.